RuedigerMoeller/kontraktor/README.md

 Kontraktor uses runtime-generated (javassist) proxy instances which put all calls to the proxy onto a queue.
 A DispatcherThread then dequeues method invocations (=messages) ensuring single-threadednes of actor execution.

+Kontraktor is work in progress, but 1.0 should be near.
+It's only 9 classes + some annotations.

 E.g.

 ```java